quat1024/garden/garden/garden.md

 # Digital gardening

-Just somewhere on the internet to put notes and things you find interesting.
+A "digital garden" is somewhere on the internet to put notes and things you find interesting.

+I have found gardening more fun than regular website-maintaining, so my entire website is now one big garden.

 ## My garden